 Once you have your planks installed, there is no acclimation time required.
 You can move all your furniture back into the room and begin enjoying your new floors immediately.

 LifeProof Luxury Vinyl is a high-quality vinyl plank flooring that is easy to maintain.
-It includes many features designed to help it last a long time, even in high-traffic areas.
+It includes many features designed to help the floors last a long time, even in high-traffic areas.

 These planks have a solid virgin vinyl layer and ceramic-bead-enhanced wear layer that make them extremely durable and resistant to scratches.

-With ISOCORE technology, these luxury vinyl planks are difficult to damage.
+With ISOCORE technology, these luxury vinyl boards are difficult to damage.
 But if needed, you can simply replace damaged planks with new ones.

-LifeProof’s drop-and-lock end joints make it not only easy to install, but easy to switch out a plank if there is some major damage to it.
+LifeProof’s drop-and-lock end joints make it easy to install and effortless to switch out a plank if there is some major damage to it.